NeilARaman/Duquesne-Incline-Revamp/README.md

 - Photography: Various historical archives and modern photographers (credited in image captions)
 - Icons: Font Awesome
-- Weather Data: OpenWeatherMap API
+- Weather Data: OpenWeatherMap
-- Maps: Google Maps Platform

 ## License

-© 2025 Society for the Preservation of the Duquesne Heights Incline.
-All Rights Reserved.

----

-*This website was developed to promote and preserve the rich history of the Duquesne Incline for future generations.*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.